- An electric motor converts electrical energy to kinetic energy.

 - The coil is soldered to a copper split ring known as a commutator.
 2 carbon brushes are held against the commutator.

 - The function of the brush is to conduct electricity from the external circuit to the coil and allow the commutator to rotate continuously.

 - The function of the commutator is to change the direction of the current in the coil and hence change the direction of the couple (the 2 forces in opposite direction) in every half revolution.
 This is to make sure that the coil can rotate continuously.

-- The operation principle of a direct current motor are explained in detail in the second Youtube video below.
+- The operation principle of a direct current motor is explained in detail in the second Youtube video below.

 SPM Physics – Direct Current Motor

-In this video, our tutor explain the important point that a SPM students need to know to prepare for their exam.
+In this video, our tutor explains the important point that SPM students need to know to prepare for their exam.

-This is a very long video, discussing how the force is produced by the interaction between a current carrying conductor in a magnetic field and its application in direct current motor.
+This is a very long video, discussing how the force is produced by the interaction between a current-carrying conductor in a magnetic field and its application in the direct current motor.